demidenm/PyReliMRI/docs/install.rst

 Required dependencies
 `````````````````````

-While a number of calculations are performed manually, PyReliMRI relies on several packages that must be installed. \
+While a number of calculations are performed manually, PyReliMRI depends on several packages that must be installed. \
-While the versions below are not required they were sufficient to run each script during testing.
+The effort here isn't to reinvent the wheel but integrate as many tools.
+While the versions below are not required \
+they were sufficient to run each script during testing.

 -  Python>=>3.6
 -  numpy>=1.2